yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 ### Know Thy Audience

 As I went through the alpha test, I modified the documentation from user feedback, but I quickly realized that the same documentation would not work for everyone.
-On two ends of the spectrum, there were people who only wanted the quickstart to those who needed documentation for how the machinery was working.
+On two ends of the spectrum, there were people who only wanted the quickstart to those who needed documentation for how the machinery was working internally.
 One way to achieve this is to write the quickstart documentation and then invite people to read more in-depth technical documentation if they were curious.
 This way, people who only want to get the task done can skip that information.